United Wa State Army: Leadership

 The first Deputy Commander-in-Chief was Li Ziru, an ethnically Chinese former Red Guard volunteer.
 He remained with the CPB through the 1970s when many Chinese CPB members returned to China and eventually joined the UWSA serving until his death in 2005.
 It is plausible that Li and other ethnic Chinese remained in the CPB splinter groups because China wanted to maintain influence even after the mutiny of 1989.
 The group's Deputy Commander-in-Chief today is Zhao Zhongdang.
 In 2022, due to the advanced age of both Bao Youxiang and Zhao, Bao Youxiang's nephew Bao Ai Chan was promoted to be Deputy Commander-in-Chief alongside Zhao, who retains his position.
 The 2022 reshuffle will not largely change the administration and leadership of the UWSA, but signals a lesson learnt from the 1989 CPB leadership crises.

 The foreign affairs spokesperson role that Li Ziru played has been taken over by Zhao Guoan, another ethnically Chinese veteran.
 He took part in the Union Peace Conference – 21st Century Panglong peace talks in 2017 and 2018.
 Although he is from Yunnan, he was the only delegate comfortable speaking Burmese among the ethnic armies.

+In October 2023, Deputy Commander-in-Chief Bao Ai Chan was arrested while in China, in a string of arrests and extraditions relating to over 1,000 Chinese citizens involved in cyber scams in connection with Wa State.
+The UWSA has reportedly appointed a successor but does not comment on the arrest.

 Territory

 The towns of Pangkham and Mong Pawk are within the area of this special region.
-The UWSA negotiated a cease-fire agreement with the Burmese military in the 1990s, and currently backs a counterinsurgency strategy of the Myanmar Army against the Shan State Army-South (SSA-S).
+The UWSA negotiated a cease-fire agreement with the Burmese military in the 1990s, and currently backs a counterinsurgency strategy of the Myanmar Army against the Shan State Army (RCSS) (RCSS/SSA).
 The UWSA defied the military regime's recent demand to disarm and participate in the 2010 elections, and instead proposed to declare the territory under their control as a special autonomous region.

 According to 2008 constitution, six townships are designated as the Wa Self-Administered Division.
 Those are Mongmao, Pangwaun, Namphan, Pangkham (Pangsang), Hopang and Matman Township.
 Although Mong Pawk is not part of it, but part of Mong Yang Township, the UWSA was strongly against to give away that area from its control because it serves as a link with its ally, the National Democratic Alliance Army (NDAA) in Mongla.
 Hopang and Matman are not under UWSA control.
 UWSA announced its territory as Wa State Government Special Administrative Region in January 2009.

-Business Operations
+Business operations

 The cease-fire agreement allowed the United Wa State Army to freely expand their logistical operations with the Burmese military, including the trafficking of drugs to neighbouring Thailand and Laos.
 The Wa have used revenue generated from the sale of drugs to finance political and economic goals, like weapons and hospitals.

+Illicit business

+Using commercial concessions granted through favorable relations with General Khin Nyut, the UWSA operated illicit enterprises in the 1990s via affiliated businesspeople and enterprises.